-For example, Dan Flynn, Vice President for Research, a recent FAU recruit and Head of the Office of Sponsored Programs, described goals of reaching \$75M insponsored research annually, with 25-30 invention disclosures and 4-5 new start-up companies launched each year.
-Dan noted that the Boca campus would be the center for patient-based, clinical trial activity while the Jupiter Campus would be science and technology driven and the home of FAU's Honors College.
+For example, Dan Flynn, Vice President for Research, a recent FAU recruit and Head of the Office of Sponsored Programs, described goals of reaching \$75M in sponsored research annually, with 25-30 invention disclosures and 4-5 new start-up companies launched each year.
+Dan noted that the Boca campus would be the center for patient- based, clinical trial activity while the Jupiter Campus would be science and technology driven and the home of FAU's Honors College.
 Areas of research emphasis will be personalized medicine and computational techniques for monitoring health and evaluating clinical trial data.
-The order of priorities envisioned for targeted recruitment of companies starts with genomics and sequencing companies followed by computational companies.
+The order of priorities envisioned for targeted recruitment of companies.
 Recruiting the research scientists leading these companies, as well as their research teams, will require specialized efforts and funding.
 Such endeavors will likely require legislative requests to support new hires and the development of specialized facilities appropriate to house these efforts.

 FAU's Jupiter campus holds greatest promise in developing and supporting a life science technology park.
-There is available vacant land that is anchored by two majorresearch institutions, Max Planck and Scripps, which are attractive neighbors that contribute to an environment supporting critical mass.
+There is available vacant land that is anchored by two major research institutions, Max Planck and Scripps, which are attractive neighbors that contribute to an environment supporting critical mass.
 High technology firms are located nearby and the Town of Jupiter is keen on welcoming the industry as the town is poised with available sites, infrastructure and political support, and access to talent.